A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Hiring a dog walker has become a go‑to solution for many Australians juggling full schedules and energetic pets.
 Before choosing one, though, it’s important to understand the rates and the factors that influence it.

 So, how much does dog walking cost across Australia?
 Our research says it ranges from $15 to $70.
-But this guide will further explain what affects pricing, and outlines what a typical service includes.
+But this guide will further explain what affects pricing and outline what a typical service includes.
 By the end, you’ll know exactly what to expect—and what’s worth paying for.

 How much does it cost to walk a dog?
 (Standard rates per hour or per walk)

-Dog walking prices mostly depend on how long the walk is and whether you book a solo session or a small group.
+Dog walking prices depend mostly on the length of the walk and whether you book a solo session or a small group.
 Because of that, the average cost for dog walking services can shift quite a bit, and the sections below break down what you can expect per walk or per hour.

 Average dog walking cost by duration or per walk